csc-training/da-with-r/3_BasicFeatures/1_NavigatingRStudio.md

 To launch your own instance of R:

 - Go to [notebooks.csc.fi](https://notebooks.csc.fi) and log in using the Haka authentication service.
-If you do not have a Haka account and password, please let us know!
+- Click on "Account" and then "Join Group".
+- Click "Join" after adding this joining code: **cscdataanalysisr-9c4er**
 - Find "R Data Analysis" in the dashboard and click on "Launch new".
+Note: there is also an environment called "RStudio Server", but we won't use that during the course.
 - Wait for the virtual machine to start and click on "Open in browser" once the link appears.
 - Your browser will open a new window with login and password details.
 Press "Click to copy password & proceed".
 - This will open a new tab where you can enter a username ("rstudio") and paste your password to open up a new RStudio session.